naessenskjell/BirdStream/ReadMe.md

 - USB Microphone (mono input, converted to stereo)
 - Power supply, fan, ...

-## Main Streaming Workflow: Camera to Server via SRT
+## Main Streaming Workflow: Camera to Server via RTMP

-The complete workflow streams from the Raspberry Pi camera to a remote server using SRT for reliable transmission over unstable networks.
+The complete workflow streams from the Raspberry Pi camera to a remote server using RTMP.

 ### Camera Side (Raspberry Pi)